atjason/email_message/README.md

-Use GET/POST to send mail.
+## Why create such project?

+In multi-projects, I need to send email to notify me the status of the project, e.g., critical error.

+It's boring to duplicated implementing the feature to send email, and it's difficult to do it in some platform.

+Thus I create this project.
+It provides the ability to send email, and client could use `GET`/`POST` to send mail.

-## Run the Project
+## Run the project

 - `npm i`, of course.
 - Copy `config_demo.js` to `config_.js`, and update the content.
 - `node lib`

-## Deploy the Project
+## Deploy the project

 After `Run the Project`, it's running locally.
 Of course you want to deploy it in the internet.
 You need: